AdrianHettler/battery-canister-36c/README.md

 ![image](https://github.com/user-attachments/assets/885c1812-9ddb-4c33-a522-844a1277b3f2)

 Due to the fact that the step down converter uses ~3W while idling without load, it is very important to be able to switch the buck converter of.
-This is done by connecting the second channel of the toggle switch in series with the enable pin of the converter.
+This is done by connecting the second channel of the toggle switch in series with the converter's enable pin.
 If the switch is accidently put in the on-state, a different protection is used.
 The battery pack voltage drops when a load is applied.
-A monitoring routine is therefore implemented that sporadically switches the power-mosfets on and off and checks the voltages in these states.
+A monitoring routine is therefore implemented that sporadically switches the power MOSFETs on and off and checks the battery pack voltages in these states.
 If a substential drop-of is detected, it is concluded that an acutal load is connected.
+Otherwise the buck convertes is disabled by pulling the enable pin to ground with the help of a N-channel MOSFET.